iptch/2024-fall-architectural-katas/Evidence/interview-ai-expert.md

 ---

 - What LLM solutions exist for enterprises?
-  - Azure
-  - Google Cloud
-  - OpenAI
+  - They know: Azure, Google Cloud, OpenAI
--

 - Is specialized knowledge necessary?
   - On the solution design level it is very highly specialize knowledge.
 You pay either for mistakes that are made or for highly skilled and experienced proffessionals.